How to Sell High-Dimensional Data Optimally: Pricing High-dimensional Gaussian Data

 We now turn to a special case that models the pricing and design of data products for high-dimensional data.
 The restriction we impose in the section allows us to construct explicit signaling schemes and derive a number of structural results that capture the nature of data markets today.

-We consider a $d$-dimensional state space $\Omega=\mathbb{R}^d$, where the state $\omega$ is drawn from a Gaussian distribution $\mu=\mathcal{N}(0,I)$.\footnote{These specific choices of the mean vector and the covariance matrix do not impede generality.} While the assumption of a Gaussian prior is a strong restriction compared to the algorithmic results in \Cref{sec:sampleLP}, its utility here is driven by the simplification of the signaling scheme and the specificity of structural results it allows.
+We consider a $d$-dimensional state space $\Omega=\mathbb{R}^d$, where the state $\omega$ is drawn from a Gaussian distribution $\mu=\mathcal{N}(0,I)$.
+These specific choices of the mean vector and the covariance matrix do not impede on generality, because any Gaussian distribution can be transformed into a standard one via an affine map, while precomposing the loss function with the inverse of the said map.
+The assumption of a Gaussian prior is a strong restriction compared to the algorithmic results in \Cref{sec:sampleLP}, although if the state $\omega$ is naturally an aggregate statistic derived from many individual data points, it may be assumed to be almost Gaussian (e.g. due to central limit theorems or the asymptotic normality of MLE).
+The utility of the assumption is based on the simplification of the signaling scheme and the specificity of the structural results that it allows.

 The buyer here is interested in a certain aspect of this high-dimensional state, represented by $\theta_i\in \mathbb{R}^d$ for the type $i$.
 This vector $\theta_i$ determines the utility function of type $i$ over a real-valued action space as $u^i(\omega, a) = -(\theta_i^\top \omega-a)^2$.
+For completeness, we note that the utility function here is unbounded, unlike the previous sections.
 Thus, in this setup, the learner is interested in estimating the projection of a high-dimensional state in a certain privately known direction.
 The squared loss is indeed commonly found and widely used in statistics, economics, and machine learning (see, for example,~\citep{jones2020nonrivalry, acemoglu2022too, loh2011classification}).